snowch-notes/gwas-vastdb/05_chapter.md

 * **Arrow Data Types:**
     * VAST DB's support of Arrow data types, allows for very efficient handling of data.

 **5.3.
-Multi-Table, Partitioned Approach (Recommended)**
+Transposed approach (Recommended)**

-* **Genotype Tables: Partitioning by Chromosome or Genomic Region:**
+* **Genotype Tables: Transposed and Partitioned by Chromosome or Genomic Region:**
-    * Creating separate tables for each chromosome or genomic region reduces the size of individual tables and improves query performance.
-    * This partitioning strategy allows for parallel processing of queries, further accelerating analysis.
-    * This also allows for the amount of data scanned for any given query to be minimized.
+    * Explain the transposed design: each row represents a genotype call for an individual at a specific position.
+    * Emphasize the benefits of partitioning by chromosome or genomic region:
+        * Reduces table size.
+        * Improves query performance.
+        * Enables parallel processing.
+        * Minimizes data scanned per query.
 * **Phenotype Tables: Separate Tables for Different Traits:**
     * Storing phenotype data in separate tables allows for flexibility and efficient querying of specific traits.
     * This approach also makes it easier to manage and update phenotype data.